thoth-station/thoth-pre-commit-hook/README.md

  Check Thamos documentation: https://thoth-station.ninja/docs/developers/thamos
 ```

+- `recommendation-type`: Thoth recommendation type for the dependency resolution.
+Recommendation types available are:

+  `security`
+  `stable`
+  `latest`
+  `performance`
+  `testing`

+See the documentation on recommendation types for more details.

+- `runtime-environment`: Runtime environment used for dependency analysis.
+Thoth can analyze your dependencies against different runtime environments:

+  `ubi-8-py-3.8`
+  `rhel-8-py-3.8`
+  `fedora-35-py-3.10`
+  `fedora-34-py-3.9`

 To be able to run this pre-commit hook, the repository must be configured with a `.thoth.yaml` file as specified in the [Thamos CLI documentation](https://github.com/thoth-station/thamos#using-custom-configuration-file-template).
+The Thoth pre-commit hook generates a `.thoth_last_analysis_id` file in the dependency requirements file directory after the resolution.
+To avoid committing it, add it to your repository `.gitignore` file.